Health policy – lots of speculation, but no consultation

-AMA President, Dr Steve Hambleton, today called on the Government to engage in meaningful consultation with the medical profession about the future of primary health care, and put an end to the crazy policy speculation being floated in the media.
+AMA President, Dr Steve Hambleton, this week called on the Government to engage in meaningful consultation with the medical profession about the future of primary health care, and put an end to the crazy policy speculation being floated in the media.
 He said it is not possible to develop significant health policy that works without first consulting with the people who work in the front line of the health system every day.

 Dr Hambleton said that reports of a possible charge for ‘low acuity’ patients treated in emergency departments are further proof that policymakers are more focused on budget savings than patient care.